solana-mobile/solana-mobile-doc-site/docs/android-native/quickstart.md

 This is especially useful when you want to persist connections after a user closes and re-opens the app.

-### Establishing an MWA session with `transact`
+### Establishing an MWA session

-To establish a session with an MWA wallet, use the `transact` method provided by the `MobileWalletAdapter` object.
+To establish a session, or 'connect', with an MWA wallet, use the `transact` method provided by the `MobileWalletAdapter` object.

 Calling `transact` dispatches an assocication intent to a locally installed MWA wallet app and prompts the user to approve or reject the connection request.

 Once connected, the user can begin issuing MWA requests and receiving responses from the wallet app.
+The `MobileWalletAdapter` object also stores, in memory, the `authToken` from successful connections to be used automatically subsequent sessions.

 ```kotlin
  // `this` is the current Android activity